skupperproject/skupper/charts/network-observer/README.md

 and TLS termination for the read only application that binds only to localhost.
 When authentication strategy is "basic", nginx is configured as the proxy, and can be configured with user-provided htpasswd file contents or a secret name.
-When authentication strategy is "OpenShift" an oauth2 proxy is used instead, and is configured to use the cluster identity provider for authentication.
+When authentication strategy is "openshift" an oauth2 proxy is used instead, and is configured to use the cluster identity provider for authentication.
 OpenShift auth only works with ingress type Route.